 One drawback is that you cannot see the reason that Google has given a lower score.
 There may be cases where a real user is blocked from logging in or registering, if Google determines that they may be a bot.

 Scores from each user’s last login attempt are shown on the standard WordPress Users page.
 Keep in mind that it may be from the user attempting to log in, or a bot attempting to log in with their username.
+Scores are also aggregated in a chart on the login security settings page, including both good and bad login attempts.

 The reCAPTCHA service requires scripts that are loaded from Google and calls to their servers to validate that visitors are real people.